asifbinhossain/shatez-interview-backend/README.md

   - Add some resource based CRUD (Cretae, Read, Update, Delete) endpoints
   - Model data for the resources.
   - Integrate with a BAAS (Backend as a Service) provider for Authentication (Firebase Auth, Supabase Auth) for simplicity
+- Make a developer documentation for your solution, named `feature3.md`, having how you solved the problem, what you did & why you did it that way & any necessary assumptions you made
 - `Bonus Points` : If you can use an ORM (Object Relational Mapper) like Mongoose or TypeORM & add unit tests to the new routes you add
 - Assumptions:
   - Make any necessary assumptions you need to make for the implementation